ooker777/docs-1/docs/Mkdocs Template/Workflow.md

 - `overrides`
 - `mkdocs.yml`

-Another action is the `update_requirements.yml` file, also located in `.github/workflows/`.
+Another action is the [`update_req_clean_medias.yml`](https://github.com/ObsidianPublisher/follow_template/blob/main/.github/workflows/update_req_clean_medias.yml) file, also located in `.github/workflows/`.
 This action is triggered each day and it's used to update the `requirement.txt` file in case of update.
 The workflow allows cleaning the unused media to gain build time and also space.
-If you don't want to remove these medias, you need to change the [the 10th line]([https://github.com/ObsidianPublisher/publisher-template-gh-pages/blob/abb7e00fc5b01d7f52962f4656363770f189edee/.github/workflows/update_requirements](https://github.com/ObsidianPublisher/publisher-template-gh-pages/blob/abb7e00fc5b01d7f52962f4656363770f189edee/.github/workflows/update_requirements)
+If you want to skip this clean, set the `CLEAN` key from the `.env` file (in `.github`) to false.
+Also, if you use another image folder (different from `assets/img`), you must change the `IMG_DIR` key in the `.env` file.

 > [!info] Activated : `create_index.yml` Allows you to quickly create a new "category" / blog listing in your repository by creating a new specified folder with the name of the category.
 To create a new category, follow these steps:
 >